wavefrontHQ/docs/pages/doc/query_language_reference.md

 You use histogram functions to access the histogram distributions that Wavefront has computed from a metric.
 See [Wavefront Histograms](proxies_histograms.html) for background.

+Each histogram function in the following table can be used as an **hsExpression** parameter in another histogram query function, such as the [histogram conversion functions](#histogram-conversion-functions) below. **Note:** When you run these functions under a time-series chart, they display just the median values of the distributions as time series.

 <table style="width: 100%;">
 <colgroup>